-A goal-oriented criminal defense lawyer can help you protect your rights, advocate on your behalf, and work toward a favorable resolution of the charges against you.
-Legal counsel from Berry Law can investigate the facts surrounding your case, evaluate the evidence against you, and explore the various options that may be available to you in your situation.
+A dedicated criminal defense attorney in Nebraska can help you protect your rights, advocate on your behalf, and work toward a favorable resolution of the charges pending against you.
+The experienced team of criminal defense lawyers at Berry Law is ready to investigate the facts surrounding your case, evaluate the evidence against you, and explore the various options that may be available to you under your unique situation.

-Criminal charges can range from low-level misdemeanors for which diversion programs may be available to felonies with the potential of years in prison.
-The penalties for criminal offenses may include periods of probation, fines, terms of incarceration in jail or prison, and post-release supervision.
+Criminal charges can range from low-level misdemeanors at one end of the spectrum that can result in diversion programs to the most serious felonies, which carry the potential of years in prison.
+The penalties for criminal offenses may include periods of probation, fines, terms of incarceration in local jail or prison, and post-release supervision.

-Some crimes also carry the possibility of collateral consequences that can have a significant impact on the lives of individuals.
-For instance, a DUI conviction is likely to result in the suspension of driving privileges.
-Any felony conviction may prohibit an individual from owning or possessing a firearm.
+Some crimes also carry the possibility of collateral consequences that can have a significant impact on the lives of convicted criminals and their families.
+For instance, a DUI conviction is likely to result in the suspension of driving privileges and can lead to job loss, additional expenses, and the inability to care for family members.
+A felony conviction may prohibit someone from owning or possessing a firearm.

 Nebraska law contains hundreds of criminal offenses, some of which are more common than others.
 Many crimes fall within specific categories, such as: